Other Indefinite-Lived Intangible Assets

 |Other Indefinite-Lived Intangible Assets||

-10-yearrevenue forecast and assumed to carry on into perpetuity.
+Pre-tax royalty income is based on a 10-year revenue forecast and assumed to carry on into perpetuity.
 Revenue beyond the projection period (terminal year) is based on estimated long-term industry growth rates.
-The analysis also incorporates the present value of the tax amortization benefit associated with mastheads.
+The analysis also incorporated the present value of the tax amortization benefit associated with the mastheads.
 The key estimates and assumptions are as follows:

 The risk-adjusted discount rate reflects the WACC developed based on data from same or similar industry participants and publicly available market data as of the measurement date.

-Based on our review and analysis, we recorded an impairment charge to mastheads of $0.3 million as of the interim testing period ended March 31, 2020.
-The impairment charge was driven by decreases in the projected long-term revenue growth rates for the print magazine industry and an increase in the WACC.
-We believe that these factors are indicative of trends in the industry as a whole and not unique to our company or operations.
-The impairment charge during the three
+Based on our review and analysis, we recorded an impairment charge to mastheads of $36,000 as of the annual testing period ended December 31, 2018.
+The impairment charge was driven by decreases in the projected long-term revenue growth rates for the print magazine industry.
+We believe that these decreases are indicative of trends in the industry as a whole and not unique to our company or operations.